| |

 The best timing will depend on the environmental conditions and the seasonal growth patterns of the plant.
 There are advantages to both spring and fall fertilizing, but early season N supply is critical.
-Fall applications are most common and tend to have more favorable field conditions, lower costs and offset time constraints in the spring.
-Spring applications have fewer losses and the option of adapting to the conditions; farmers have had good reason to be economically cautious!
+Fall applications tend to more favorable field conditions, lower costs and offset time constraints in the spring.
+Spring applications may be subject to fewer losses of nitrogen and allow producers the option of adapting to the conditions (eg: wet conditions verses dry conditions).

 Can I apply nitrogen over the snow?

 Fertilizer should not be applied over deep snow or frozen soils.
-However, if it has to be applied over the snow producers should keep in mind that there are economic losses and environmental considerations.
+However, if it has to be applied over the snow producers should keep in mind that the fertilizer granule needs to go through the snow, contact the soil and dissolve.
+It is also important to recognize there are economic losses and environmental considerations.
 Growers may apply fertilizer over snow that is less than 4" deep only if there is no ice layer.
-The Fertilizer granule needs to go through the snow, contact the soil and dissolve; or apply to snow when warming conditions are such that the granules will be "driven" into the soil.
-Economically, if you expect that ammonium nitrate or urease inhibitor fertilizers will be 15% more expensive in the springtime, winter applications of urea may be viable.
-An additional 15-20% cost advantage is required if urea is applied in the winter to account for the potential loss from run-off, leaching, volatile loss with Alberta chinooks.
+Apply to snow when warming conditions are such that the granules will be "driven" into the soil.
+Economically, if you expect that fertilizers will be 15% more expensive in the springtime, winter applications of urea may be viable.
+An additional 15-20% cost advantage is required if urea is applied in the winter to account for the potential loss from run-off, leaching and volatilization loses that can occur with Alberta chinooks.
 (Source: Dowbenko, 2005)

 How much production will I lose by broadcasting over the snow?